Education

 Writing

 - Pansee Abou ElAtta, “The Moon Upon its Fourteenth Night: Embodied archives, gendered histories, and decolonial story-telling practices.”
-Worlding Public Cultures Chapbook Series, ICI Press (Forthcoming/2026)
+Worlding Public Cultures Chapbook Series, ICI Press (forthcoming Fall 2026)

-- Pansee Abou ElAtta, “Belonging in Egypt”, in Echoes of Ancient Egypt, Rijksmuseum van Oudheden (In preparation, forthcoming, 2026/2027)
+- Pansee Abou ElAtta, “Belonging in Egypt”, in Echoes of Ancient Egypt, Rijksmuseum van Oudheden (forthcoming, 2026/2027)

 - Pansee Abou ElAtta, “More-than-Human Networks?
 Dutch Museum Collections” in tbc. working through heritage concepts, inherit. heritage in transformation, Berlin, 2025. https://doi.org/10.18452/34377